 Mr Morris and Sir John Campbell

 Ellen probably returned directly to Bath after leaving Southampton; I think it is most likely that she went and stayed initially with her sister Sophia Ann and her family at their home on Daniel Street, Bath.
 At some stage Ellen made the understandable decision to present herself to society as a widow and adopted the surname Bayly, which was her mother's maiden name.
-Around 12 years after leaving Southampton and despite the hardships she undoubtedly suffered by the desertion of her husband, Ellen had made an extremely comfortable home and life for herself at South Bank Villa, Weston, Bath.
+Around twelve years after leaving Southampton and despite the hardships she undoubtedly suffered by the desertion of her husband, Ellen had made an extremely comfortable home and life for herself at South Bank Villa, Weston, Bath.
 She had the house, one male and two female servants and could even afford to run a one-horse chaise.
 Intriguingly, she also lived for part of each year in a house with servants and a pony-chaise in affluent Conduit Street, off Bond Street in Mayfair, London.
-She had a yearly income of £180, which was most probably an inheritance from her parents, and whilst this was a respectable amount of money it was clearly not enough to enable Ellen to lead this sort of lifestyle unaided; her lodgings in London alone were £150 per year.
+She had a yearly income of one-hundred and eighty pounds, which was most probably an inheritance from her parents, and whilst this was a respectable amount of money it was clearly not enough to enable Ellen to lead this sort of lifestyle unaided; her lodgings in London alone were one-hundred and fifty pounds per year.

 Photograph showing Milsom Street, Bath, where Ellen's friend Frederick Morris lived and worked as an upholsterer and auctioneer.
 Donnylad Creative Commons Attribution Share-alike license 2.0 via Wikimedia Commons